-The 2016-2017 Annual Action Plan represents the fourth (4th) year of the City of Greenville's Consolidated Plan.
+The 2014-2015 Annual Action Plan represents the second (2nd) year of the City of Greenville's Consolidated Plan.
 The current Consolidated Plan was approved on June 13, 2013, by the City Council.
 The plan identifies a comprehensive strategy to address community needs for the five (5) year period of 2013-2018.
-The plan identifies program goals and objectives with current priority needs established for the same five (5) year period.
-The goals and objectives identified guide staff in selecting activities to be carried out during each fiscal year.
+Moreover, the plan associates goals and objectives with current priority needs throughout the same five (5) year period.
+The goals and objectives identified, guide staff in selecting activities to be carried out during each fiscal year.
 The top priorities and goals determined in the Consolidated Plan include the following:

-- Reduce substandard housing and blight - Preserve and increase owner-occupied housing for low income families and individuals - Improve public infrastructure within communities of low wealth - Increase and cultivate economic opportunities within low wealth communities - Preserve and retain housing for lower income households through scattered site home rehabilitation - Produce affordable housing opportunities for both owner occupants and renters - Elimination of environmental hazards in targeted low income communities - Promote efforts to develop and maintain housing for special needs populations - Support programs that provide enrichment to low income communities
+- Reduce substandard housing and blight - Preserve and increase owner-occupied housing for low income families and individuals - Improve public infrastructure within communities of low wealth - Increase and cultivate economic opportunities within low wealth communities - Preserve housing for lower income households through scattered site rehabilitation - Produce affordable housing opportunities for both owner occupants and renters - Elimination of environmental hazards in targeted low income communities - Promotion of efforts to develop and maintain housing for special needs populations - Support of programs that provide enrichment to low income communities